 Know that a stay at the Mark Hopkins is a welcome departure from the ubiquitous modern hotels popping up everywhere with gray everything.
 At the Mark Hopkins, you feel you are in the lap of history.
 The stately standing lamps and warm woods in the suite sat atop mustard and black grid patterned carpet.
 Orange drapes added to the drama.
 The sitting room outside our bedroom featured a painting of an antique motorcar against soft yellow patterned wallpaper.
 The bedroom with bluish wallpaper completed the color scheme well.
 And remember, most hotels today don’t even bother with wallpaper anymore.

 The marble bathroom floors, curvaceous rosewood vanity, marble bath soaking tub, and shower brings to mind what the railroad barons and their wives must have done to indulge themselves during vacations to San Francisco.

 When you want to brush shoulders with history, escape to the city and escape to the era before cell phones and computers, or celebrate your 37th anniversary, perhaps you can refresh and start anew.

-- For more information or to book your stay visit TETRA Hotel
+- For more information or to book your stay at the Mark Hopkins visit: Mark Hopkins Hotel